Four arrested for pre-Christmas vandalism in Assam school | Law-Order

 The arrested persons are VHP Nalbari district secretary Bhaskar Deka, parishad's district vice-president Manash Jyoti Patgiri and assistant secretary Biju Dutta, along with Bajrang Dal's district convenor Nayan Talukdar, he added.

-They also entered several shopping malls and business establishments selling Christmas items and burnt the goods.
+They also entered several shopping malls and business establishments selling Christmas items and burnt the goods, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)